Toshiba says Westinghouse has grown more profitable since acquisition

-TOKYO, July 21 (Reuters) - A Toshiba Corp executive said its Westinghouse nuclear business was more profitable today than when the Japanese conglomerate first acquired a majority stake, shrugging off suggestions that the deal weighed on its finances and led to improper accounting.
+TOKYO (Reuters) - A Toshiba Corp (6502.T) executive said its Westinghouse nuclear business was more profitable today than when the Japanese conglomerate first acquired a majority stake, shrugging off suggestions that the deal weighed on its finances and led to improper accounting.

 “Compared with the time of the acquisition, operating profit has expanded a great deal,” Keizo Maeda, executive vice president, told a news conference a day after an independent investigation reported that Toshiba overstated its operating profit by 151.8 billion yen ($1.22 billion) over several years.